-The first All Ireland Chainsaw Competition is underway in the woods of the Slieve Bloom Mountains, County Laois.
+The first All Ireland Chainsaw Competition is held in the woods of the Slieve Bloom Mountains, County Laois.

 Teams from all over Ireland competed in the National Chainsaw Championships organised by the Irish Timbermen's Association (ITA) and the primary role of competition is to highlight safety in timber harvesting.

-However the contest is not a race against the clock.
-Judges from forestry service gave each contestant 15 minutes to demonstrate his still.
-Precision is crucial and if tree does not fall between outlined pegs, the contestant is disqualified.
+However, the contest is not a race against the clock.
+Judges from the forestry service gave each contestant 15 minutes to demonstrate his still.
+Precision is crucial and if the tree does not fall between outlined pegs, the contestant is disqualified.

-ITA president Richard Whelan demonstrates the safety features of chainsaw and how safety gear protects a chainsaw operator.
-However safety gear is meaningless if the person using a chainsaw has a bad technique.
+ITA president Richard Whelan demonstrates the safety features of a chainsaw and how safety gear protects a chainsaw operator.
+However, safety gear is meaningless if the person using a chainsaw has a bad technique.

 In between competitions, founder member of ITA Paudge Curtis organised demonstrations of new forestry machinery including the labour saving devices the Japanese Tree Monkey and the Vimek Processor.